montagejs/collections/README.md

     for a given key.
 Returns whether the key was found.
 -   `delete(value)`: (List, Set, SortedSet) deletes a value.
 Returns whether the value was found.
+-   `indexOf(value)`: (Array, SortedSet): Returns the position in the collection of a value, or `-1` if it is not found.
+For an Array this takes linear time.
+For a SortedSet, this takes ammortized logarithmic time since it incrementally updates the number of nodes under each subtree as it rotates.
 -   `find(value, opt_equals)`: (List, SortedSet, Array+) finds a value.
     For List and SortedSet, returns the node at which the value was found.
 For SortedSet, the optional `equals` argument is ignored.